 (Thanks to Desi Traveler for this tip.)

-Please don’t take the above warning too extremely – the few boob gropes and butt grabs I experienced were not enough to ruin my day or make me think that solo female travellers should avoid Holi.
+Please don’t take the above warnings too extremely – the few boob gropes and butt grabs I experienced were not enough to ruin my day or make me think that solo female travellers should avoid Holi.
 It’s not dangerous, but there are dangers out there – so you need to be aware and take precautions.
 Definitely go to Holi if you get the chance, throw yourself into the celebration, meet locals, and have fun.
 It’s an incredible occasion and one that should not be missed.

 As mentioned above, it’s important to dress appropriately for Holi.
 Not just to avoid attracting unwanted attention, but also to avoid having your clothes ruined or feeling uncomfortable.
 These are a few of my tips on what to wear for Holi…